 Discounts are available for active military and veterans.
 Click to Learn More.

 - Military discounts are available for our Specialty Training Programs, such as COSS, COSM, and Safe Supervisor.
 Call to check for the availability of the military discount for other training programs offered by Delaware Valley Safety Council.

 - Military discounts are available for anyone who is active military, a veteran or a member of the reserves.

 - Proper military verification must be submitted with the registration, such as Form DD214 for veterans, or a military ID card for active service people and reserves.
 A copy of this paperwork must be kept on file with student’s registration.

 - The discount will be 15%, PROVIDED WE ARE DEFINITELY RUNNING THE CLASS WITH OUR 3-PERSON MINIMUM—3 students already registered at regular price—before we will register and offer the military discount.

 - Payments must be made with a credit card; invoicing and payment plans for the program may be set up with the DVSC Controller.
 Full payment is due one week prior to class start.

-Are there any prerequisites to COSS, COSM, and Safe Supervisor?
+Are there any prerequisites to COSS, COSM, and SAF Frontline Safety Training?